kearnz/crypto-2-csv/README.md

 # Crypto 2 CSV
-Microservice to get Crypto data for Time Series Analysis
+Microservice to get Crypto data with examples of time series analysis

 ## Main Dependencies